Innovate UK has introduced major changes to the latest iteration of the popular Smart grant competition. Here’s what you need to know.

-Our evidence for this comes from the UK Innovation Strategy and the Nurse Review, as well as an interview Innovate UK’s CEO Indro Mukerjee gave to the Catapult Network’s Supercharging Innovation podcast.
+Our evidence for this comes from the UK Innovation Strategy, the Nurse Review, and an interview Innovate UK’s CEO Indro Mukerjee gave to the Catapult Network’s Supercharging Innovation podcast.
 Shortening the application form to encourage more people to apply is one element of this effort.

 A shorter application has several benefits.
 All Smart applications are reviewed by five Innovate UK assessors, but each one only spends 2-3 hours.
 Key information can be easily missed.
 Fewer questions means assessors can spend more time looking at each answer, allowing them to get a better grip on the applicant’s technology.

 Fewer questions also means a smaller time commitment from businesses and their innovation leads, freeing them to spend more time on R&D and other important projects.